Zeolite Exploration with a Field Spectrometer

 In addition to matching to known samples, EZ-ID allows a geologist to build their own libraries while scanning known samples and include all metadata relevant to those samples such as location, operator, sample type, color, and other descriptive details.
 The result is a project/site specific library of known samples.

-EZ-ID mineral identification software matches your samples against two libraries of more than 600 mineral spectra.
+EZ-ID mineral identification software matches your samples against three libraries of more than 2600 mineral spectra.
 Here you see a sample of clinoptilolite (blue) matched to a library sample (red).